tophefo/IpCamera/README.md

 **DAHUA**

-See the Amcrest API link above.
+See the Amcrest API link above as they work the same.

 **DOORBIRD**